 Route4Me is one of the oldest route management platforms on the market today, having been around since 2009.
 But can it hold its own against today’s up-and-coming alternatives?

-In this blog, we compare it to our selection of the three best Route4Me competitors to find out.
+And in this blog, we compare it to our selection of the three best Route4Me competitors.

 Route4Me has survived this long in the competitive route optimisation software space because it has a fundamentally strong offering, with some valuable differentiators.